biijuwa/eckb/docs/members/members.md

 A member is crucial part of an organisation be it large or small.
 Employee is a member within an organisation.
 The smooth functioning of an organisation depends on its members.

-In this article, you can browse through different categories to learn to perform activities like editing a member, creating group members, assigning group members, bulk uploading gifts, and many more member-related activities.
+In this article, you can browse through different categories to learn to edit a member, create group members, assign group members, bulk upload gifts, and many more member-related activities.

 ---